mhira-project/documentation/docs/5-mhira-reporting-guide/8-patient-report-shiny-app.md

 |Suicidality|3      |4       |nearly every day       |TRUE   |2         |The patient  suicidal nearly every day.                |Please consider hospitalisation to keep the patient safe.                                        |

 - scale: Needs to correspond to the scaleName in scales_table.
 This is a common source of errors
-- low_cut: Lower cutoff for a certain level (e.g. of symptom severity).
-The upper bound is not inculded.
+- low_cut: Included (>=) lower cutoff for a certain level (e.g. of symptom severity).
+The upper bound is not inculded (<).
-- high_cut: Higher cutoff for the level.
-The upper bound is not excluded except for the highest level.
+- high_cut: Included (>=) higher cutoff for the level.
+The upper bound is not included (<) except for the highest level (<=).
 - level: severity level of these cutoffs.
+Will be used in the plot legend.
-- text_order: The order of the representation.
+- text_order: The order in which the scales are represented.
 Will allow to concatenate the interpretations and recommendations.
 - Interpretation: Text bocks associated to a certain level.
 - Recommendatin: Text bocks associated to a certain level.